Baptisms in the Parish of Boston

 How many godparents should I have?

-You can have as many as you wish, but every child should have at least three, two of the same sex and at least one of the opposite sex to the child.
+You can have a maximum of 4, but every child should have at least three, two of the same sex and at least one of the opposite sex to the child.
 Parents may be godparents for their own children, providing they have at least one other godparent.

 How old should my child be?